Know Bout Me

-"Know Bout Me" is the lead single from American producer and rapper Timbaland's.
-The song features vocals from Jay Z, Drake and James Fauntleroy.
-It was released via digital download on November 21, 2013 in the United States.
+"Know Bout Me" is a promotional single by American producer Timbaland.
+The song features vocals from Jay-Z, Drake and James Fauntleroy.
+It was released as promotional single via digital download on November 21, 2013.

 Background

 On November 15, 2013, Timbaland tweeted a link to "Know Bout Me" online, and it premiered on Power 106, the Los Angeles hip-hop radio station the same day.
-The song was later added to the iTunes Store on November 21, 2013.
+The song was later released as promotional single to the iTunes Store on November 21, 2013.
 A lyric video for the song was released on December 12, 2013.